visgraf/mrnet/README.md

 ### Datasets

-In the module `signals` you will find the classes `Signal1D`, `ImageSignal`, and `VolumeSignal`.
+In the module `signals` you will find the classes `Signal1D` and `ImageSignal`.
 They are subclasses of PyTorch Dataset and encapsulate the data fed to the nework for training.
-In the module `procedural` there are helper functions to generate procedural signals such as Perlin noises adapted to our datasets classes.
+In the module `procedural` there are helper functions to generate procedural signals such as Perlin noise adapted to our datasets classes.

-If you want to make your custom dataset, you could subclass `BaseSignal` o just use the mentioned classes as a template to guide you.
+If you want to make your custom dataset, you could subclass `BaseSignal` or just use the mentioned classes as a template to guide you.

-The other modules contain helper functions to sample the signals, build the multiresolution structure, or make commom operations such as color space transform.
+The other modules contain helper functions to sample the signals, build the multiresolution structure, or make common operations such as color space transform.

 ### Training